 By 380 AD, the Roman Empire had adopted Christianity as its official religion and built many churches in Jordan (see p.
 4 of History and Myth).
 Soon after, Philadelphia (present-day Amman) became the seat of a bishop.
 Christianity remained the predominant religion in the region until the 7th-century arrival of Muslim invaders (see p.
 4 of History and Myth).
 While Christians persisted in large numbers through the 8th century, Islam replaced Christianity as the region's dominant religion.
 During the Crusades from 1095-1188 (see p.
-5 of History and Myth), European Christians built many fortifications in western Jordan, and Christianity temporarily regained a foothold there.
+5 of History and Myth), European Christianity regained a foothold there.
 Muslim forces eventually drove out most of the Crusaders in the late 12th century.
 Since then, Christianity has declined considerably in Jordan, as Christians converted to Islam or fled the region.